agent-whisper/tubes2_kriptografi/README.md

 - M. Treza Norlandra / 13515080
 - Diki Ardian Wirasandi / 13515092

+*NOTES:*

-*NOTES: We are using urllib3 for testing purposes.
-Remove it if not required anymore*
+- We are using urllib3 for testing purposes.
+Remove it if not required anymore
+- To reduce inbox/outbox query load during testing, the client will filter email with 'kripto' in subject

 How to run:
 1. Install the requirements or create a virtual environment for Python 3